ping-payments/ping_python_sdk/doc/api_resources/payments_api/merchant.md

   print(result.status_code)
 ```

-### 200
+### Code 200

-Successfully got merchants.
-A json object containing an array of all the merchants for the given tenant has been returned.
+ A successful call.
+The merchant endpoint returned a list of all the merchants objects connected to a tenant ID.

 Example: